Maxwell-Yang-2001/reliableBT-validation/README.md

 # Reliable BitTorrent Validation
 This is the validation component for the Reliable BitTorrent group project (UBC CPSC 416 2022W2).
+The Reliable BitTorrent repository can be found [here](https://github.com/kaiyyang/cpsc416_GroupProject_ReliableBT).

 ## Prerequisite
 1.